-- 3.1 Auxiliary Power.
-Power provided to devices that are not integral to the operation of the vapor compression cycle such as, but not limited to: oil pumps, refrigerant pumps, control power, fans and heaters. - 3.2 Bubble Point.
-Refrigerant liquid saturation temperature at a specified pressure. - 3.3 Capacity.
+- 3.1.4 "Shall" or "shall not".
+Indication of mandatory requirements to strictly conform to the standard and where deviation is not permitted. - 3.1.5 "Should" or "should not".
+Indication of recommendations rather than requirements.
+In the negative form, a recommendation is the expression of potential choices or courses of action that is not preferred but not prohibited. - 3.2 Standard Specific Definitions - 3.2.1 Auxiliary Power.
+Power provided to devices that are not integral to the operation of the vapor compression cycle such as, but not limited to: oil pumps, refrigerant pumps, control power, fans and heaters. - 3.2.2 Bubble Point.
+Refrigerant liquid saturation temperature at a specified pressure. - 3.2.3 Capacity.
 A measurable physical quantity that characterizes the water side heat flow rate.
 Capacity is the product of the water mass flow rate and the change in water enthalpy entering and leaving the heat exchanger, measured at the point of the field connection.
-For this standard, the enthalpy change is approximated as the sensible heat transfer using specific heat and temperature difference, and in some calculations also the energy associated with water-side pressure losses. - 3.3.1 Net Heating Capacity.
-The Capacity of the heating Condenser available for useful heating of the thermal load external to the Water-heating Package and is calculated using only the sensible heat transfer (Refer to Equations 16 and 17).
+For this standard, the enthalpy change is approximated as the sensible heat transfer using specific heat and temperature difference. - 3.2.3.1 Net Heating Capacity.
+The Capacity of the heating Condenser available for useful heating of the thermal load external to the Water-heating Package and is calculated using only the sensible heat transfer.
+(Refer to Equations 20 and 21). - 3.2.3.2 Net Refrigerating Capacity.
+The Capacity of the Evaporator available for cooling of the thermal load external to the Water-chilling Package and it is calculated using only the sensible heat transfer.
+(Refer to Equation 18).